-About Hypnotherapy
+Hypnotherapy

 Hypnotherapy has a rich and diverse history that dates back to ancient civilizations.
 The practice of hypnosis can be traced to the ancient Egyptians and Greeks, who used trance-like states in their healing rituals.
-The term “hypnosis” itself comes from the Greek word “hypnos” meaning sleep, although hypnosis is a state of focused awareness rather than sleep.
+The term “hypnosis” itself comes from the Greek word “hypnos,” meaning sleep, although hypnosis is a state of focused awareness rather than sleep.

 In the 18th century, Franz Anton Mesmer, an Austrian physician, introduced the concept of “animal magnetism,” which he believed was a natural energy transference that occurred between all animated and inanimate objects.
 His work laid the foundation for what would later be known as mesmerism, a precursor to modern hypnotherapy.